blazium-engine/blazium-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 ~~~~~~~~~~~

 Annotations are special tokens in GDScript that act as modifiers to a script or
-its code and may affect how the script is treated by the Godot engine or
+its code and may affect how the script is treated by the Blazium Engine or
 editor.

 Every annotation starts with the ``@`` character and is specified by a name.
 A